scripsi ut potui, non sicut uolui

 My professional background

-As for other online work, I also maintained the site De Re Palaeographica (recently closed) and have developed the new website of the Pontifical Institute of Mediaeval Studies.
-I am interested in Digital Humanities and have extensive experience with information and communication technologies 🙂
+As for other online work, I also maintained the site De Re Palaeographica (closed in 2016), have developed the website of the Pontifical Institute of Mediaeval Studies and that of the London Palaeography Teachers’ Group and created VisigothicPal, an online platform for Palaeographical and Textual research.
+I am interested in Digital Humanities and have extensive experience with information and communication technologies.

 The project Littera Visigothica

 With Littera Visigothica I intend to spread knowledge about Visigothic script, the less studied of the medieval pre-Caroline minuscule scripts, which was, more or less, coeval with Insular, Beneventan and Merovingian scripts.
-I will post about everything related to it, from the basics to a more elaborated analysis of specific sources, with the intention of making this blog useful for both those who know nothing about Palaeography or Visigothic script as well as researchers working on Manuscript Studies who want to expand their expertise to Iberian Peninsular medieval manuscript sources.
-You can read my “Teaching Visigothic script” plan of publications here, my “Codex of the month” series here, access the online catalogue of codices in Visigothic script here, or read more about the problems in conducting research on Visigothic script (and about the purpose of the blog) under the “Networking!” section.
-If you have any comments or suggestions just email me.
+I am writing here about everything related to it, from the basics to a more elaborated analysis of specific sources, with the intention of making this site useful for both those who know nothing about Palaeography or Visigothic script as well as researchers working on Manuscript Studies who want to expand their expertise to Iberian Peninsular medieval manuscript sources.

 - Key title: Littera Visigothica